anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 <a name="3.2.1.5"></a>
 #### 3.2.1.5 Container Runtime Services

-The Container Runtime is the component that runs within a Host Operating System (OS) and manages the underlying OS functionality, such as cgroups and namespaces (in Linux), in order to provide a service within which container images can be executed and make use of the infrastructure resources (compute, storage, networking and other I/O devices) abstracted by the Host OS, based on API instructions from the kubelet.
+The Container Runtime is the component that runs within a Container Host Operating System (OS) and manages the underlying OS functionality, such as cgroups and namespaces (in Linux), in order to provide a service within which container images can be executed and make use of the infrastructure resources (compute, storage, networking and other I/O devices) abstracted by the Container Host OS, based on API instructions from the kubelet.

 There are a number of different container runtimes.
 The simplest form, low-level container runtimes, just manage the OS capabilities such as cgroups and